 All departments are planning a range of activities for learners, and have also discussed how teachers will connect with students directly.
 This planning will be updated by teachers as necessary, depending on how long the school is closed.

 Note that, in some practical subjects, it will not be possible to complete practical tasks that require the use of school facilities.
 Alternative tasks will be offered.
 We will not be attempting to replicate the school day in terms of workload or tasks.
 Teachers will be aiming for clear, simple tasks with a balance of self-paced activities and conversations to help learners stay connected to us and each other.
 The exact details will be managed by the individual departments.
 There will be differences in how we will interact with senior and junior students.

 We have developed a Code of Conduct.
 It is important that students are aware of their responsibilities when working online.

 Students will generally be able to access their teacher at the times when their lessons are usually on.
 We will all follow the usual timetable.

 The online platforms we will use are Google Classroom and Google Meet.
-Lessons details and how Google Meets will take will be communicated through Google Classroom.
+Lessons details and how Google Meets will take place will be communicated through Google Classroom.

 Assessment and NCEA

 If assessments are usually set and submitted through Google Classroom then assignments submitted by students online will be marked as normal.